mavdi/grunt-cucumberjs/README.md

 1. Features: number of passed/failed features
 2. Scenarios: number of passed/failed/pending scenarios.

-Please note that Pie Charts are available only for Bootstrap Theme
+Please note that Pie Charts are available only for Bootstrap Theme.
+For more information take a look at [cucumber-html-reporter][9]

 [1]: https://code.google.com/p/selenium/wiki/WebDriverJs "WebDriverJS"
 [2]: https://github.com/cucumber/cucumber-js "cucumber-js"